The Entropic Signature of Class Speciation in Diffusion Models: Preliminaries

 \subsection{Information Theory}

 Information theory provides a language for quantifying uncertainty and information flow in stochastic processes.
 In the context of diffusion models, the forward SDE can be interpreted as transmitting a data point through a progressively noisier channel, whereas the reverse SDE attempts to infer the original symbol from its corrupted versions.
 This perspective makes information-theoretic quantities natural tools for understanding how much of the original structure remains at different times $t$.
+The fundamental measure of uncertainty is the (differential) entropy: